 - a residence order.

-If a student has left Local Authority care and is eligible for free school meals, they just receive the Pupil Premium Plus money.
+If a pupil has left Local Authority care and is eligible for free school meals, they just receive the Pupil Premium Plus money.
 (Not Pupil Premium & Pupil Premium Plus).

-Those students who have been in local-authority care for 1 day or more are also eligible for Pupil Premium Plus.
+Those pupils who have been in local-authority care for 1 day or more are also eligible for Pupil Premium Plus.

 The amount received is £1900 per pupil.

 The Service Premium gives schools extra funding to support children and young people with parents in the armed forces.
-Students attract the premium if they meet the following criteria:
+Pupils attract the premium if they meet the following criteria:

 - one of their parents is serving in the regular armed forces